mattermost/docs/source/install/deploy-cloudron.rst

 To get started, first `install Cloudron <https://cloudron.io/get.html>`_ on a VPS provider like Digital Ocean and then install Mattermost from the `Cloudron Store <https://cloudron.io/store/org.mattermost.cloudronapp.html>`_.

-The Mattermost app will be already setup to use MySQL.
-Email sending should also work out of the box.
+The Mattermost app will be configured with MySQL and SMTP email notifications service.

 Demo
 ====